api

 Description:

 • HTTP API to the server from the clients, this module implements the basic HTTP(S) API functionality with some common features.
-The API module incorporates the Express server which is exposed as api.app object, the server spawns Web workers which perform actual operations and monitors the worker processes if they die and restart them automatically.
-How many processes to spawn can be configured via -server-max-workers config parameter.
+The API module incorporates the Express server which is exposed as api.app object, the server spawns Web workers to perform actual operations, monitors the worker processes if they die and restart them automatically.

 When an HTTP request arrives it goes over Express middleware, but before processing any registered routes there are several steps performed: